You’ve worked a long time building your business.

 It’s not that you’re against the idea of creating content for your prospects online.
 Afterall, good content speeds up the sales process, cuts down on customer service time and boosts your reputation.

-These three questions below are accountable for way too many lost hours of sleep.
+The three questions below are responsible for keeping too many business owners up at night.
 Which one keeps you awake?

-- If you don’t share it, the content is useless.
+If you have a great article and no one sees it, how great is it really? don’t share it, the content is useless.
 Stop squandering it.
-That’s like a salesperson not wanting to share all the benefits of their product with someone at a meeting because someone else might overhear it.
-Take a look at all the content your company already has.
-Look through case studies, trend reports, brochures, books and any other collateral that you could salvage content from and repurpose it online.
-It doesn’t do any good if it can’t reach its intended audience.
+That’s like a salesperson not wanting to share all the benefits of their product with someone at a meeting because a competitor might overhear them.